MacroPower/macropower.github.io/content/posts/linkerd-multicluster-without-a-public-ip-addr.md

   config.linkerd.io/skip-outbound-ports: "4143,4191"
 ```

+## Linking the clusters

-With these workarounds in place, the architecture looks like this:
+With all these workarounds in place, the architecture looks like this:

 ```text
 ┌──────────────────────────────────────────────────────────┐     ┌─────────────────────────────────────┐